Moderation Online: Do The Opposite of r/Minecraft

 Remember that Some are Children during Moderation

 When dealing with people, remember most of the people involved are children.
-They will say edgy/toxic things and try to bend the rules from time to time.
-You should have a very vague set of rules that just says, “use common sense.”
+They will say edgy/toxic things and try to bend the rules occasionally.
+You should have a very vague set of rules that says, “use common sense.”
 You should not lash out at children by taking actions that could hurt them well into adulthood.
 Someone who is an edgy 14-year-old will be a great 18-year-old in 6 years.

-When moderating and deciding punishments, giving slightly more than what you think a “reasonable punishment” should be is better.
-This discourages people from doing the same thing again, who possibly thought, “I’m not going to be at my computer tomorrow anyways, might as well get banned for a day.”
+When moderating and deciding punishments, it is better to give slightly more than what you think a “reasonable punishment” should be.
+This discourages people from doing the same thing again, who may have thought, “I’m not going to be at my computer tomorrow anyway, so I might as well get banned for a day.”
 When you strike them with a three-day ban, it will shock them, and they will learn their lesson.

 Permaban Policy

 On Info Toast, we have a pretty strict permaban policy for moderation.
 We typically don’t permaban for anything.
-If you come to us as a spam account the first day and drive everyone mad, we will permaban you.
+We will permaban you if you come to us as a spam account the first day and drive everyone mad.
 But, if we get to know you, we generally do not permaban.